bunny-thief/cipher/README.md

 ## Credits:

-I used [Atom.io](https://atom.io/) as my text editor and Chrome Dev Tools to test and debug.
+I used Chrome Dev Tools to debug and Jasmine for testing.

 ## History: